Android Tablet vs iPad for Kids

 Pros

-- Customizable interface and sideloading app options
+- Customizable interface and app ecosystems with less walled-garden restrictions

 Cons